 - Pity the Kidnapper: Bianca Castafiore is a very demanding prisoner, sending a guard back wearing half the pasta as it was not cooked al dente.

-- The Revolution Will Not Be Vilified / The Revolution Will Not Be Civilized: Hard to tell which trope this falls into.
-Though the Picaros are on Tintin's side, they're not portrayed as much more that drunk mercenaries.
+- The Revolution Will Not Be Civilized: Though the Picaros are on Tintin's side, they're not portrayed as much more than drunk mercenaries.
 The protagonists mostly just assist Alcazar in order to save their friends, not because they particularly care about San Theodoros and the final panel of the book implies that in the end nothing has changed except the uniform of the soldiers.

-- Shout-Out: The carnival includes revellers wearing Mickey Mouse, Donald Duck, Snoopy, Zorro, Groucho Marx costumes, as well as, quite surprisingly, one dressed as Astérix — a nod to the Friendly Rivalry between Herge and the creators of the Gaul, Uderzo & Goscinny.
+- The carnival includes revellers wearing Mickey Mouse, Donald Duck, Snoopy, Zorro, and Groucho Marx costumes, as well as, quite surprisingly, one dressed as Asterix — a nod to the Friendly Rivalry between Herge and the creators of the Gaul, Uderzo & Goscinny.

 - The costumes of the Swinging Extravaganzas are based on those of the Gilles of Binche, which are festival characters from a local feast in Binche, known all over Belgium.

-- In the original version Thompson and Thomson think of any last words and suggest: People of San Theodoros, I've you understood.
-This is a reference to Charles De Gaulle, who in 1959 said to the Algerian people wanting independence: People of Algeria, I've you understood.
+- In the original version Thompson and Thomson think of any last words and suggest: People of San Theodoros, I have understood you.
+This is a reference to Charles de Gaulle, who in 1959 said to the Algerian people wanting independence: People of Algeria, I have understood you.

 - This Is My Name on Foreign: Colonel Sponsz goes by the Hispanicized name Esponja in San Theodoros.